Driven to Tears

 "Driven to Tears" is a song written by Sting and first released by The Police on their 1980 album Zenyatta Mondatta.
-Although not released as a single, the song reached #35 on the Billboard Mainstream Rock Tracks chart.
+Although not released as a single, the song reached No. 35 on the Billboard Mainstream Rock Tracks chart.
 The political overtones of the song represent the beginning of the political activism that would recur throughout much of Sting's and the Police's subsequent music.
-On classic rock radio stations, the song is usually followed immediately by “When the World Is Running Down, You Make the Best of What's Still Around”.
+On classic rock radio stations, the song is usually followed immediately by “When the World Is Running Down, You Make the Best of What's Still Around”, the next track on the album.

 Theme

 The theme of the song is the divide between rich and poor.
 It was one of the first politically themed songs the Police released, and the first that Sting wrote.
 Sting was inspired to write the song while on tour in the United States in 1979 after seeing the plight of starving children in Biafra on television.
 Sting has stated that the title and song came to him because he was literally driven to tears by the show.
 The song asks questions but finds no answers.
 One line of the song refers to the fact that people can afford the technology to watch television, but not food for the starving children.